memgraph/sng-demo/post.md

 WORKDIR /app
 COPY poetry.lock pyproject.toml /app/
 ```
-This second command will enable us to cache the project requirements and only reinstall them when `pyproject.toml` or `poetry.lock` are changed.
+The second command will enable us to cache the project requirements and only reinstall them when `pyproject.toml` or `poetry.lock` are changed.
 ```dockerfile
 RUN poetry config virtualenvs.create false && \
   poetry install --no-interaction --no-ansi